This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeaProudly #CollectiveBias

 I'm happy to Tea Proudly with Bigelow Tea, my #1 choice of tea.
 Bigelow Tea is a three-generation, family-owned company passionate about their tea varieties.
 Their teas are made from quality ingredients, with the tea bags packaged individually in foil so that air, moisture, etc. won't impact the flavor.

-One of the things I love about muffin recipes is that they’re easily converted into a quick bread.
-The “muffin method” of combining the ingredients still applies: combine dry ingredients in one bowl, wet ingredients in another, and gently mix them together.
-I whisked everything by hand, and then stirred together JUST enough.
-You don’t want to overmix, because that can cause the bread to become tough.
+One of the things I love about muffin recipes is that they're easily converted into a quick bread.
+The "muffin method" of combining the ingredients still applies to this lemon poppy seed bread.

 - To measure the flour, stir and fluff up the flour in its canister or bag and spoon it into a measuring cup.
 Once the measuring cup is just about overflowing, level off the top of the cup with a knife or a straight edge, taking care not to pack in the flour.
 This helps prevent too much flour from being added to the recipe (thus risking the bread being dry).